 Pick up a souvenir at the Visitor Center gift shop, filled with local artisan crafts.
 Sip on a craft beer at the onsite Twin Creeks Brewpub after your escapades.

 Enjoy 243 acres of the great outdoors in the Read Mountain Reserve.
 With swathes of forest plus plenty of peace and quiet, this conservation area is a tranquil place to spend some quality time with Mother Nature.

 Choose a hike from the five miles of trails or check the trail map to combine them into one long loop.
 Though there are paths for different levels, be warned that they’re more for the fit of heart.

-Many of the trails at Read Mountain Reserve are dog friendly; feel free to have your pup in tow.
+Many of the trails at Read Mountain Reserve are dog-friendly; feel free to have your pup in tow on your adventures.
 Hustle up the two miles along an old ravine to the top of Read Mountain, aka “Buzzards Rock,” for a sweeping Valley view.

 Roanoke City Market